processing/p5.js-compatibility/README.md

 If it takes a while to load the image, the sketch will be "paused" on the line `img = await loadImage('/assets/bricks.jpg');` - once the image is loaded, it will resume.

 ## …using registerPreloadMethod in a addon or library

+Under to hood, returns a **Promise** from each loadImage, loadSound, and similar functions.
+Promises are widely used in JavaScript, so it is possible to use a callback in p5.js 1.x to create a Promise, but p5.js 1.x doesn't expect promises to be used, so you have to ensure yourself that, for example, your draw function doesn't start running before loading is done.
+For an example of a Promise using a call back, check out the example below that makes p5.sound.js compatible with both 1.x and 2.0:

 If your addon built with p5.js 1.x uses `registerPreloadMethod` such as in this example from [p5.sound.js](https://github.com/processing/p5.sound.js):